 The current RubySpec is a bit misleading in this regard: https://github.com/rubyspec/rubyspec/blob/master/core/file/join_spec.rb#L21-26

-Updated by usa (Usaku NAKAMURA) over 7 years ago
+Updated by usa (Usaku NAKAMURA) about 8 years ago

 - Status changed from Assigned to Rejected